Short-Term, Temporary Absence Policy

-- The Director of Disability Services and faculty/departments may choose to use the rubric below in making determinations about the reasonableness of a request for temporary remote learning given the pedagogical design of the courses.
+- Faculty/departments may choose to use the rubric below in making determinations about the reasonableness of a request for temporary absence given the pedagogical design of the courses.

-- Short-Term Absence Plan is developed following consultation and collaboration with the faculty members and the student in order to develop reasonable, temporary accommodations and services.
-The student is informed that even with approval, there may be limitations as qualified in the Short-Term Absence Plan.
-The student is informed that, depending on the mode of instruction and pedagogy, the faculty member may determine that a Short-Term Temporary Absence Plan is not possible for that course and may recommend a course withdrawal.
+- The student is informed that, depending on the mode of instruction and pedagogy, the faculty member may determine that a Short-Term Temporary Absence is not possible for that course and may recommend a course withdrawal.

 - The number of allowable absences is dependent on the essential elements and participatory nature of the course (i.e., class participation, group projects, presentations, in-class performances) as established in each faculty member's syllabus.

-- If the amount of absences exceeds the allowable range of absences approved as part of the Plan, the student understands there may be an impact to the course grade.
+- If the amount of absences exceeds the allowable range of absences under the STTA, the student understands there may be an impact to the course grade.

-- The Director of Disability Services will be responsible for contacting the faculty member as soon as possible when a short-term, temporary absence will or has occurred and, as necessary, informing the faculty member as to the anticipated date the student will return to class.
+- The Committee will contact the faculty member as soon as possible when a short-term, temporary absence will or has occurred and, as necessary, inform the faculty member as to the anticipated date the student will return to class.

-- This Short-Term Absence Plan potentially provides relief from requirements for physical attendance in classes.
+- This Short-Term Temporary Absence potentially provides relief from requirements for physical attendance in classes.
 The student is responsible for any material covered or work done during such a short-term, temporary absence.

-- Maintain ongoing communication with the Director of Disability Services about their personal situation causing the short-term absence
+- Maintain ongoing communication with designated STTA Committee member about their personal situation causing the short-term absence including plan for return.

-- Encourage communication with the student and the Director of Disability Services about student expectations during the short-term absence regarding:
+- Encourage ongoing communication with the student about student expectations during the short-term absence regarding: